MahnazBehroozi/FSS17_GRP_U/workshop/README.md

-### This represents the results we got from our workshop.
+### This represents the results we got from our workshop on 09/12/2017.